-Sacramento, California’s state capital, is peaceful and wealthy—#16 in our Median Household Income category among America’s large cities and an even better #11 nationally in the Crime Rate ranking.
+Sacramento, California’s state capital, is peaceful and wealthy—#16 in our Median Household Income category among America’s large cities and an even better #13 nationally in the Crime Rate ranking.

-Its natural attributes also drive its livability—#7 for weather, courtesy of its Mediterranean temperatures.
+Its natural attributes also drive its livability—#7 for Weather, courtesy of its Mediterranean temperatures.
 All that help from Mother Nature has stewarded the city towards declaring itself America’s “Farm to Fork Capital,” surrounded by fertile farms that feed a robust fresh-and-local ethos.

-But the City of Trees—residents claim more trees per capita than anywhere besides Paris—isn’t a stranger to cataclysmic fires: the Great Conflagration of 1852 burned 40 square blocks of the fledgling city, leaving what is today called Old Sacramento, with its cobbled streets, historic buildings, steam-hauled historic trains, horse drawn carriages and the western terminus of the Pony Express.
+The City of Trees—residents claim more trees per capita than anywhere besides Paris—isn’t a stranger to cataclysmic fires: the Great Conflagration of 1852 burned 40 square blocks of the fledgling city, leaving what is today called Old Sacramento, with its cobbled streets, historic buildings, steam-hauled historic trains, horse drawn carriages and the western terminus of the Pony Express.

 Hokey?
-Maybe, but it undoubtedly contributes to the city’s #33 rank for Place, a measure of neighborhoods and landmarks, parks and outdoor activities.
+Maybe, but it undoubtedly contributes to the city’s #19 rank for Place, a measure of neighborhoods and landmarks, parks and outdoor activities.
 After the Old West, pedal the Jedediah Smith Memorial Bike Trail along the American River, a 32-mile loop that snakes through a series of parks featuring sand dunes, scenic bridges, oak groves, picnic areas and fishing nooks, kayaking and tubing areas.
 And for the intrepid—or just overheated—white water rapids of every class are just minutes from town.